 Place the pen next to your cap.

 Keep the pencils inside the pencil box.

 Keep the bag under the chair.

 Drink water from the bottle.

 Have the children follow your instructions and do the task accordingly.
 It is the most engaging and easiest way to teach prepositions in a group.

-I have prepared a set of seven worksheets for prepositions.
-It is ideal when introducing prepositions.
+I have prepared a set of seven exercises that are ideal when introducing prepositions.
 You can download it free by going to my website.